Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 e) Use Tape to Create Wall Patterns and Designs

-Did you know you can actually divide walls, create wall patterns and designs with painter’s tape?
+Did you know you can actually divide walls and create wall patterns and designs with painter’s tape?

 For instance, you could add stripes to your walls with the help of blue tape.